About Nigerian Dwarf Goats

 -Add raw apple cider vinegar to the water (about half a cup per 2 gallon pail.)
 This is supposed to help with breeding but hard to prove.
 It’s wonderfully healthy for many other reasons so I do it)

 -“flush” does by feeding a small amount of grain each day (about a cup of grain, twice a day) Does should be in good condition or weight before breeding so don’t overfeed.
 Over conditioned is not good.
-No grain for bucks unless they are thin due to forgetting to eat when in rut.
+Grain for bucks not necessary (good quality grass/alfalfa mix hay a must) unless they are thin due to forgetting to eat when in rut.
 If you feel this is needed for the boys then only feed a little (cup a day maximum) with raw apple cider vinegar in water to prevent urinary calculi.

 -Be sure your doe and buck are in perfect health before breeding.